These are FAQ's about high school and college.

 You simply cannot expect to work for a few months over the summer and have something to show for it.
 An exceptional high-school student should expect to spend around 1000 hours over the course of two years on research in order to have a reasonable (but far from certain) chance of producing a publishable paper.

-That being said, if you still want to work on research projects, then you should probably try to reach out to professors at schools near you.
-See also PRIMES.
+That being said, if you still want to work on research projects, consider programs like PRIMES, or finding a professor near you.